Graylog2/documentation/pages/geolocation.rst

 Graylog.
 Make sure you grant the right permissions to the file so the user running Graylog can read the database.

+Note: As-of December 30, 2019, you will need to create an account to obtain a license key to download the database(s).
+More information is available on `MaxMind's blog post <https://blog.maxmind.com/2019/12/18/significant-changes-to-accessing-and-using-geolite2-databases/>`_.

 Configure Lookup Table
 ----------------------